RosettaCommons/rosetta/README.md

 While the Rosetta source code is published on GitHub, it is not "Open Source" (according to the OSI definition).
 Most notably, use for commercial purposes requires purchase of a separate license.
 See LICENSE.md for further information.

 The main GitHub repository on https://github.com/RosettaCommons/rosetta integrates all the Rosetta-associated code base.
-It should be noted that many parts of Rosetta are structured as GitHub projects on their own, which the main repository conveniently presents as submodules.
+It should be noted that many parts of Rosetta are structured as separate GitHub repositories, which the main repository conveniently presents as submodules.
-Dominant are external software packages that Rosetta is redistributing, which will help synchronizing development to exact versions of those external softwares across software distributions and thus support users and developers in their communication.
+A significant number are external software packages that Rosetta is redistributing, which helps synchronize development to exact versions of those external softwares across software distributions and thus support users and developers in their communication.

-It is not required to manually retrieve those subprojects, or to auto-retrieve them all.
+It is not required to manually retrieve those subprojects.
-For the basic Rosetta infrastruture most parts are not required and anything extra unnecessarily compliates the build process.
 Instead, the scons build management will auto-retrieve only those external repositories that are required for the build.
 The retrieval of external source trees is independent from the software that may already be installed via the Operating System, which is intentional.